 The Bath Bursary

 Knowing I would receive financial support when I applied to university was integral.
 I live with my mum, and there is no way I would be able to fund university alone.
 I received the Bath Bursary as I come from a low income background.

 The Bath Bursary was vital when I had to put down a deposit on my second-year accommodation.
 I simply wouldn’t have had the security I needed without it.
 I was absolutely over the moon that I could get extra support, as it meant that I could apply for housing without going into debt.

 If you are worried about attending university for any reason, you can reach out to the Wellbeing team and check out the Bath Blogs.
 If there is something that you think is going to set you back, be assured that there is support to make sure you won’t be.

 Before I came to Bath, I looked at the University of Bath Instagram tags to find posts about it from current students and asked them questions.
 There are so many students showing different aspects of coming to Bath.
-Rachelle Wabissa does beautiful aesthetic content about mental health and being BIPOC at a predominantly white university, and Elinor Brown has a YouTube where she talks about chronic illness and mental health.
+For example, Elinor Brown has a YouTube where she talks about chronic illness and mental health.